reiddraper/data-traceability/data-traceability.markdown

 Many of the data sources were updated frequently.
 Web pages, for example, which were crawled for news, reviews, biography information and similarity, are updated inconsistently, and without notice.
-This means that even if we are able to trace a particular datum back to a source, the source may be drastically different than the time that we crawled or processed the data.
+This means that even if we were able to trace a particular datum back to a source, the source may have been drastically different than the time that we crawled or processed the data.
 This meant that we needed to not only capture the source of our data, but the time, and exact copy of the source.